 - Start a small aquaculture system in your backyard

-- Grow heirlooms and save seeds each year
+- Grow heirlooms and save seeds in a seed bank

 Rural Self Reliance